 - B.A., from Yale College in Political Science with Distinction, 1994

-Will Rhee is an Professor of Law at the West Virginia University College of Law where he teaches Civil Procedure: Jurisdiction, Civil Procedure: Rules, Evidence, Animal Law, Empirical Legal Methods, and Little Red Schoolhouse: The Scholarly Research and Writing Process.
+Will Rhee is a Professor of Law at the West Virginia University College of Law, where he teaches Alternative Dispute Resolution, Civil Procedure: Jurisdiction, Civil Procedure: Rules, Evidence, Animal Law, Empirical Legal Methods, and Little Red Schoolhouse: The Scholarly Research and Writing Process (among others).
 Professor Rhee is a member of the West Virginia Law Institute and past Secretary of the West Virginia University Black Faculty Association.
 He also is the faculty advisor for a number of student organizations, including the Marlyn E. Lugar Trial Association and Trial Team, the Animal Law Society, the Asian-Pacific American Law Students Association, and the Veterans’ Law Caucus.
 In July 2013, Lawyers of Color magazine selected him as one of the “50 Most Influential Minority Law Professors 50 Years of Age or Younger.”

 Professor Rhee’s scholarship focuses upon evidence-based policy in a deliberative democracy where both citizens and their government are expected to justify their laws with public reason.
 Through evidence and public reason, he hopes to increase public consensus between conflicting perspectives over divisive legal issues.
 Specifically, he seeks to build public consensus between conflicting perspectives in antidiscrimination law, civil procedure, and the relationship between the legal academy and legal practice.
 At the heart of such public consensus, he believes, lies a third way or third alternative—a higher and better way than just choosing among conflicting perspectives—informed by a practical, empirical evaluation of how real people are actually affected by individual laws.